10 minutes Reading time

 This is a great benchmarking tool for your brand – it gives you the opportunity to see where you’re sailing in smooth waters and where you could improve compared to your competitors.

-The top ten cruise holiday companies are:
+The top ten cruise line companies are:

 Iglu Cruise remains the market leader despite losing 26% of their visibility.

 Royal Caribbean is not far behind and made progress this year with 7% visibility growth.
+A lot of people are loyal to Royal.

 This puts P&O Cruises in 3rd place after a loss of 20%.
 Barrhead Travel also had a difficult year, losing 30% of their visibility overall.